Plaznum/puzz/README.md

-# puzz
+# 8 Puzzle Program
 8 Puzzle A* algorithm
+Not really an original idea at all

 Built with C# in Visual Studio 2019, Tested with NUnit
-This program was made to be an Artificial Intelegence program that utilized A* search to find and return a solution to a sliding 8 tile puzzle.
+This program was made to utilize an A* search to find and return a solution to a sliding 8 tile puzzle.
 ![alt text](https://puu.sh/FE4Ff/d3aab2a8ca.png)

 Algorithm is based on the f(n) = g(n) + h(n) function where